Vikas Khanna: Television shows

-From 2011, Khanna hosted seven seasons of MasterChef India (2, 3, 4, 5, 6, 7 and 8) a series based on the original British version.
+From 2011, Khanna hosted seasons 2 to 8 of MasterChef India and a series based on the original British version.
 He has been hosting all the seasons of the show since then.
 Khanna was invited as a guest judge on MasterChef Australia in Season 6.
-He appeared as a Consultant chef to help a failing Indian restaurant named Purnima on the Gordon Ramsay TV series Kitchen Nightmares.
+He appeared as a Consultant chef to help a failing Indian restaurant named Dillon's (renamed to Purnima) on the Gordon Ramsay TV series Kitchen Nightmares.
 Khanna appeared as a judge and an Indian-cuisine specialist on the two-part season finale of Hell's Kitchen.

 Film production

 His documentary Kitchens of Gratitude was featured at Marche du Film at the 69th Cannes Film Festival.

 His directorial debut The Last Color is a film about the daily struggles for survival on the streets of Banaras, India.

+Public advocacy

+In January 2026, Vikas Khanna drew public attention to hygiene concerns at Mumbai’s Chhatrapati Shivaji Maharaj International Airport after sharing images of worn and dusty carpets inside the terminal.
+Describing the condition as “beyond cleaning,” he urged airport authorities to remove the carpets, citing potential health risks for passengers, especially those with respiratory issues.
+The airport authorities acknowledged his concerns and stated that corrective measures would be taken, prioritising passenger health and comfort.